-- Simplicity – Applying with Lending Club is very simple and easy to understand.
+- Simplicity – Applying with Lending Club is effortless and easy to understand.
 All the lenders here have a transparent communication method that makes it easier for you to plan for and pay your loan.
 No hidden fees are included with this company

 - Fair Interest Rates – As mentioned above, the APR and interest rates of this company are usually pretty reasonable.
 While those with bad credit are likely to get a 30 percent interest rate, you are more likely to get an 8-10 percent interest rate with a 650 credit score.

-- Widespread Availability –Lending Club is probably the most easily available lending option on our list.
-It actually beats out LendingTree in the number of states that accept these types of loans.
+- Widespread Availability –Lending Club is probably the most readily available lending option on our list.
+It beats out LendingTree in the number of states that accept these types of loans.
 As a result, you are more likely to get a loan from this company.